-You probably have dozens if not over a hundred of applications installed on your Mac.
-Sometimes, you may feel the need to put a lock on some of them.
-By restricting access to certain Mac apps such as Messages, Photos and Mail, you can better protect your privacy especially when other people can access and use your computer.
-This article will show you how to lock apps on Mac effortlessly in different ways.
+There are probably dozens if not more applications installed on your Mac.
+You may feel the need to put a lock on some of them.
+Restricting access to certain Mac apps - such as Messages, Photos and Mail - can help better protect your privacy especially when other people can access and use your computer.
+This article will show you how to lock apps on Mac easily and efficiently.

-macOS (previously Mac OS X and later OS X) doesn’t offer a way to do the locking.
+macOS itself doesn’t offer a good way to do the locking.
 Luckily, third-party tools are available as a solution.
-The first two methods described below involve the use of such tools and are practical.
+Let’s see how to use them.

-You can easily password lock any built-in and third-party apps on MacBook Pro, MacBook Air or iMac, etc. using Cisdem AppCrypt, the best app locker and website blocker for Mac.
+You can easily password-protect any apps, built-in or third-party, on MacBook Air, MacBook Pro and iMac etc. using Cisdem AppCrypt, the best app locker and website blocker for Mac.

 AppCrypt main features:

-2. The first time you open it, you will be asked to set a password.
+2. The first time you open it, set a password.

 3. Click the tool’s icon in the menu bar and choose Open Main Window.

-6. Select the individual Mac app(s) that you want to lock and click Add.
+6. Select the individual Mac app(s) that you want to lock and click Open.

 Now the selected apps on your Mac are locked.